 Project Management Area Knowledge

-PMBOK identifies ten areas of project management knowledge related to the project lifecycle, process group, methodology, PMI identifies external and internal organizational factors that influence the project, its success, and are applied within individual project management knowledge areas.
+PMBOK identifies ten areas of project management knowledge related to the project lifecycle, process group, and methodology, PMI identifies external and internal organizational factors that influence the project, and its success, and are applied within individual project management knowledge areas.
 Ten areas of project management knowledge:

 Description of the PMBOK Methodology